hencollins/lyst_index/README.md

 ## 👠 Decoding the Lyst Index
 A little bit about me — before I learned to code, I wanted to work in fashion.
 So, I worked on this project in February 2025 (just got to uploading it) to connect my passion for fashion with my new-found love for data science.
-The Lyst Index ranks the top 20 "hottest" fashion labels each quarter, so I thought it would be an entertaining way of the EDA skills I had just learng in my data sci class @ Berkeley.
+The Lyst Index ranks the top 20 "hottest" fashion labels each quarter, so I thought it would be an entertaining way to practice the EDA skills I had just learned in my data sci class @ Berkeley.

 ### 🛠️ Tools and tech
  - `Python`